Proving your income

 × 5 × 48 = £96,000

-A £400 day rate, worked five days a week across 48 weeks, can be treated as £96,000 of annual income by the right lender.
+A £400 day rate, worked five days a week across 48 weeks, may be treated as £96,000 of annual income by the right lender.

 We'll match you with a lender who understands how you work and what you earn.